 Because of our different programs, our animals reside in different locations:

-- Dogs and puppies reside in foster homes and can be met by appointment.
+- Dogs and puppies reside in foster homes and can be met by appointment or at adoption events.

 - Cats and kittens reside either at Kitty Corner or in foster homes.